inspire-eu-validation/view-service/wmts-1.0.0/at77-common-request-parameters.md

 # Common Request Parameters

-**Purpose**: Test that common request parameters are impelmented for the View Service operations.
+**Purpose**: Test that common request parameters are implemented for the View Service operations.

 **Prerequisites**